 Scholarships, Fellowships, and Loans

 The LL.M. programs offer a variety of institutional scholarships with the majority awarded through the LL.M. admissions process.
 The awarding of scholarships is determined by the individual LL.M. programs; not the AUWCL Financial Aid Office.
 For more information on LL.M. scholarships, please click here.

 Individual LL.M. programs offer fellowship opportunities.
 Fellowships are designed for incoming exceptional students enrolling in a particular LL.M. program.
 Successful applicants will have an exemplary academic background and a demonstrated potential to excel in the program.
 The fellowship applications have distinct requirements and the individual LL.M. program and/or the AUWCL Office of Graduate Admissions should be contacted for more details.
 For more information on LL.M. fellowships, please click here.

-Through the generosity of AUWCL friends and alumni, dozens of named scholarships are awarded annually ranging in amounts from $1,000 to upwards of $20,000 depending on funding levels in a given year.
+Through the generosity of AUWCL friends and alumni, dozens of named scholarships are awarded annually.
 Selection criteria for these scholarships vary.
 Most commonly awards are based on financial need and academic achievement.
 There are scholarships specifically ear-marked for LL.M. students and those with a valid FAFSA on file are automatically considered during the fall semester; no separate institutional application is required.
 SJD students are not eligible to apply for Restricted Scholarships.

 Federal education loans may be available to help off-set the cost of attendance.
 The Free Application for Federal Student Aid (FAFSA) must be completed online to determine eligibility.
 A minimum enrollment of six credits is required to receive federal loans.
 For more detailed information on the federal loan programs and application process, please click here.